Welcome to the dark side of the well-favored paradise-sport.

-Notorious surf spot like Margaret River is a place that’s not for the light-hearted.
+A notorious surf spot like Margaret River is a place that’s not for the light-hearted.
 Sharks, one of the oldest creatures on our planet, can be rather hostile and territorial.
 Generally, the “great white” shark is known to be the most feared.
-Sometimes people confuse dolphins to sharks if they can not tell the difference in the fins.
+Sometimes people confuse dolphins with sharks if they can not tell the difference in the fins.
 Shark’s dorsal fin looks like a triangle, where the rear part of the fin is upwards, while dolphin fins have more of a pointy tip on the top and a curve on the back.

 They sell loads of different “shark repellents,” that send signals to avoid sharks getting too close to humans.
 Usually, an open wound and direct blood attract sharks right away from miles away.

 Surfing without a decent water-sports sunscreen, your skin is exposed to high levels of UV radiation.
-To avoid it – practice using SPF 50+ sunscreen on your skin, decent zinc on your face and SPF 50+ lip balm on your lips.
+To avoid it – practice using SPF 50+ sunscreen on your skin, decent zinc on your face, and SPF 50+ lip balm on your lips.
 Human skin is the largest organ and should be protected at all costs.
 Don’t forget to apply the sunscreen on the back of your legs!

 How to heal the wounds?

-Serious injuries must be examined by the health professionals, while minor cuts and bruises can be cleaned with clear water.
+Serious injuries must be examined by health professionals, while minor cuts and bruises can be cleaned with clear water.
 As purifying as the ocean seems, there’s a ton of bacteria in the water that can cause the unhealed bruise to swell and stop the healing process.
 Depending on the person’s immunity, minor cuts, and bruises take a few days up to a whole week to heal.
 The human body is generating millions of new cells every day, so eat healthily and get plenty of sleep to stay healthy!

 How to stay safe when surfing?